the coming of age issue

 Fronting 2015 teen spirit on our pre-fall cover is Willow Smith.
 For Willow, age is "a superficial number calculating how many years your physical body has been on earth, but not your soul."
 She's all about female energy, relativity and free-thinking individuals.
 With her, the world will change.
 Finding experience in innocence and innocence in experience, we take lessons in living in the moment from Ryan McGinley, learn that success is a work ethic from Sir Paul Smith, and fully get our heads around the hype with Vetements designer, Demna Gvasalia, "the coolest man in Paris, non?"

 French cinema has always had the upper hand, but over the last few years, ambitious young actors and directors have created work with a sensibility that resonates all over the world.
-We watched Marine Vacth grow up, in tears, on screen, and watched new girl Karidja Touré fight dirty for her place in the banlieues, presenting that perspective-altering moment, where we realise just how good we had it.
+We watched Marine Vacth grow up, in tears, on screen, and watched new girl Karidja Touré fight dirty for her place in the banlieues, presenting that perspective-altering moment, where we realize just how good we had it.
 Finding the thing, whatever the thing is, that you identify with and meeting your people, is when the change comes.

 In an epic feature celebrating a genre held down for too long, we meet the pure poets of UK grime, who are well aware of the social power of their movement.
 As Novelist puts it, "What I do isn't about the music; it's about the connotation it has and how it impacts the teenagers."
 Is our generation wiser than the one before?
 We're certainly more accepting of each other's differences.
 From street cast kids with a world view far exceeding their young faces, to designers, actors, musicians and thinkers, we look at the shape of things to come.
 As you'll read over and over again in this issue, youth today don't care for age.
-The way Kane Horn, 18, from North London sees it: "Age is something used to categorise us.
+The way Kane Horn, 18, from North London sees it: "Age is something used to categorize us.
 But to be honest, it doesn't mean shit.
 If you're good enough, you're old enough, in my opinion."

 What's my age again?